-Under Section 162(m) of the Internal Revenue Code, the amount of compensation paid to certain executives that is deductible with respect to the Company's corporate taxes is limited to \$1.0 million annually, except for specified performance-based compensation.
+Under Section 162(m) of the Internal Revenue Code, the amount of compensation paid to the Company's named executive officers that is deductible with respect to the Company's corporate taxes is limited to \$1.0 million annually, except for specified performance-based compensation.
 It is the current policy of the Compensation Committee to maximize, to the extent reasonably possible, the Company's ability to obtain a corporate tax deduction for compensation paid to the Company's executive officers to the extent consistent with the best interests of the Company and its stockholders.
+However, in certain circumstances, the Committee may determine that it is in the best interests of the Company and its stockholders to provide compensation to the Company's executive officers that is in excess of the deduction limits.